altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 #### Note
 Learn in-depth about the serialization engine you’re using as it will impact how you can aproach schema evolution.

-Some operations are “free” in certain serialization formats
+Some operations are "free" in certain serialization formats
 - (more often than not: removing/adding optional fields, sometimes renaming fields etc.),
 - while some other operations are strictly not possible.
 ##